awsdocs/aws-php-developers-guide/doc_source/ses-sender-policy.rst

 Create an Authorized Sender
 ===========================

-If you need to authorize another AWS account to send emails on your behalf, use an identity policy to add or update authorization to send emails from your verified email addresses or domains.
-To create an identity policy use the :SES-api:`PutIdentityPolicy <API_PutIdentityPolicy>`operation.
+To authorize another AWS account to send emails on your behalf, use an identity policy to add or update authorization to send emails from your verified email addresses or domains.
+To create an identity policy, use the :SES-api:`PutIdentityPolicy <API_PutIdentityPolicy>` operation.

 **Imports**